GROIN CUP GUIDE: 4 Things That Every Parent Must Know

 What type of cup should my son wear?

-Most kids under the age of 16 do not purchase the groin cup on their own.
+Most kids (and teens) under the age of 16 do not purchase the groin cup on their own.
 It’s their parents that make the decision.
 Sadly, most adults, especially women, do not have the knowledge or any experience with male genital protection.
 This often leads to bad purchase decisions, ultimately leading to unwitting injuries to their son.

 Here is a quick lowdown on the things you must consider when buying a groin cup:

 Apart from the size, there’s one more thing that determines the fit of the cup – body type.
 Different body types often require different groin cups.
 Typically, the body changes with age.
 So, cups are generally classified based on the age of the user.
+The sport has to be taken into account also.
+A baseball catcher has different needs compared to an MMA sport for example.

 My son plays different sports.
 Which cup would give him the best protection?